johnhcody/What-If-Calculator/README.md

  ### Demo:

- - Step 1: Select a habit
+ - Step 1: Select one or more habits (Or input your daily, weekly, or monthly habits)
  - Step 2: Input an interest rate
  - Step 3: Input the number of years you would like to caclulate
  - Step 4: Click "Create Graph"